Zainab Ahmed

 Zainab Shamsuna Ahmed (born 16 June 1960) is a Nigerian accountant and politician who served as the minister of Finance, Budget and National Planning of Nigeria from 2019 to 2023.
 She previously served as the minister of finance from 2018 to 2019, and as the minister of State for Budget and National Planning from 2015 to 2018.
 In 2019, President Muhammadu Buhari brought the two ministries under her as one, making her the minister of the Economy.

-An accountant by profession with a Bachelor of Science degree in accounting from ABU Zaria and a Master's in Business Administration (MBA), Ahmed was appointed as Finance Minister upon the resignation of the previous minister Kemi Adeosun on 14 September 2018.
+An accountant by profession with a Bachelor of Science degree in accounting from ABU Zaria and a Master's in Business Administration (MBA), Ahmed was appointed Finance Minister upon the resignation of the previous minister Kemi Adeosun on 14 September 2018.
+She was appointed by the President of Nigeria in 2010, the Managing Director Kaduna Investment Company Ltd.

 Early life and education

 Ahmed was born in Kaduna State.
 She had her secondary school education at Queen Amina College, Kaduna, and later proceeded to have her A'Level in Zaria.
 She got her first degree in Accounting from Ahmadu Bello University in 1981, after-which she proceeded to Olabisi Onabanjo University for her MBA.

 Ahmed's MBA was obtained in August 2004 from the Ogun State University, Ago Iwoye; while her BSc Accounting (1981) was from Ahmadu Bello University (ABU), Zaria; IJMB ‘A’ Levels (1979) from SBS/ABU Zaria; and WASC ‘O’ Level in 1977 from Queen Amina College, Kaduna.

 Ahmed holds fellowship status with the Association of National Accountants of Nigeria (ANAN) and is affiliated with both the Nigerian Institute of Taxation and the Nigerian Institute of Management.

 Mrs. Zainab Ahmed serves as an ex-officio member on the ICRC Governing Board.